-After you install the drive backplane, complete the following steps:
+After you install the 2.5-inch drive backplane, complete the following steps:

-• Install any removed storage drives and drive bay fillers (see "Install a 2.5-inch hot-swap drive" on page 35).
+- If the RAID adapter was removed, install it now. (see "Install a RAID adapter" on page 56). - Install any removed storage drives and drive bay fillers (see "Install a 2.5-inch hot-swap drive" on page 42).